alkeshka/MigrationPluginExtended/CustomChanges.md

     - Added 'SalutationLookup' in the CustomerConverter argument [ Line 165 ]
-    - Added 'SystemConfig' and 'Tax.repository' in the ProductConverter argument [ Lines 119 - 120 ]
+    - Added 'SystemConfig', 'Tax.repository' and 'product_manufacturer.repository' in the ProductConverter argument [ Lines 119 - 121 ]
     - Added 'SalutationLookup' in the OrderConverter argument [ Line 179 ]

 ## config.xml

-    - Created a new config filed for the default tax field
+    - Created a new config field for the default tax
+    - Created a new config field for default Manufacture

 ## ProductConverter